Bayesian test of normality versus a Dirichlet process mixture alternative: Case studies

 \section{Case studies}

-\begin{example} \citet{berger.guglielmi.2001} illustrate their Polya tree test on the log-lifetime measurements of 100 Kevlar pressure vessels \citep[][p.~183]{andrews.herzberg.1985}.
-Our model produces a minimum Bayes factor close to $10^{-5}$, showing evidence against normality.
-Our minimum Bayes factor is similar in magnitude to the one reported by \citet{berger.guglielmi.2001}. \end{example}
+\begin{example} \citet{berger2001bayesian} illustrate their Polya tree test on the log-lifetime measurements of 100 Kevlar pressure vessels \citep[][p.~183]{andrews1985data}.
+Our alternative model produces a minimum Bayes factor close to $10^{-5}$ for $\alpha \in [2^{-6},2^{13}]$, showing negligible evidence toward normality.
+We used 20,000 importance samples to compute $\hat B$.
+Our minimum Bayes factor is similar in magnitude to the one reported by \citet{berger2001bayesian}. \end{example}

-\begin{example} Figure~\ref{fig:mv.sims} shows three synthetic datasets of size $n = 100$ and dimension $p = 2$ sampled, respectively, from bivariate standard normal, bivariate Student-t with three degrees of freedom and a copula distribution with standard normal marginals.
-For each dataset, the Bayes factor is calculated over a regular grid of $\alpha \in [2^{-6}, 2^{13}]$.
-For the normal dataset, the Bayes factor drops below~1 only slightly, and becomes quite large for moderate $\alpha$ indicating little doubt against normality.
-The Student-t dataset shows a concentration of points around $(0,0)$ along with a number of outliers.
-The Bayes factor bottoms out around $10^{-6}$, so our alternative is able to detect the heavy tail.
-For the copula dataset with a non-elliptical scatter, the Bayes factor shows sharp decrease with a minimum near $10^{-40}$ suggesting strong evidence against normality. \end{example}
+\begin{example} Figure~\ref{fig:mv.sims} shows scatterplots of three synthetic datasets of size $n = 100$ and dimension $p = 2$ simulated respectively from a bivariate standard normal, a bivariate standard Student-t with three degrees of freedom, \h{and a Frank copula distribution (parameter = 20 which corresponds to Kendall's $\tau=0.816$) with standard normal marginals.
+For each dataset, the Bayes factor was calculated over a regular grid of $\alpha \in [2^{-6}, 2^{13}]$ with 10,000 importance samples.
+Each calculation was replicated 8 independent times to assess reproducibility.
+We report in Figure \ref{fig:mv.sims} the median, minimum and maximum of these 8 log Bayes factor evaluations, along with a combined estimate obtained by pooling the $8\times10,000$ importance samples together.
+The graphs indeed suggest that these calculations were fairly reproducible.}

+\h{For the first dataset the Bayes factor remains essentially larger than 1 for all precision parameter values} and becomes quite large for moderate $\alpha$, indicating little doubt against normality.
+The Student-t dataset shows a concentration of points around $(0,0)$ along with a number of outliers, suggesting a heavier-than-normal tail.
+The Bayes factor bottoms out \h{around $10^{-12}$} with fairly small values in the range $0.5 \le \alpha \le 8$ where the prior encourages a moderate number of clusters.
+Presumably, the alternative is able to pick up the heavy tail by assigning the large outliers into separate clusters.
+For the copula dataset with a non-elliptical scatter, the Bayes factor \h{achieves a minimum of $10^{-7}$} suggesting strong evidence against normality.
+Interestingly, the Bayes factor dips below 1 across two distinct segments of $\alpha$ values: $\alpha \le 8$ and $\alpha \ge 2^{11}$.
+The latter segment corresponds to, {\it a priori}, a large number of mixture components where each component has a tiny volume share (refer to Figure \ref{fig:omegas}). \end{example}